semaphoreci/docs/projects-yaml-reference_5b6813d20428631d7a89afa9.md

 The value of the `name` property should be unique among the Semaphore 2.0 projects of the same organization.

-Using the same YAML file with a different `name` value, will create multiple copies of the same GitHub repository in Semaphore 2.0.
+Using the same YAML file with different `name` values, will create multiple copies of the same GitHub repository in Semaphore 2.0.

 ## spec